bgjx/meq-data-app/README.md

 ### Enhancements in Automatic Hypocenter Processing

-Future improvements are focused on developing advanced backend functionalities to enable:
+Future improvements are focused on developing advanced backend data engine functionalities to enable:

 - **Automatic Hypocenter Determination**: Implement algorithms that can automatically identify hypocenter locations from seismic data.
 - **Hypocenter Relocation Methods**: Improve existing methodologies for relocating hypocenters based on improved data input and processing techniques.
 - **Moment Magnitude Calculations**: Enable automatic computation of moment magnitudes for detected seismic events.
 - **Post Data Analytics**: Incorporate analytical methods such as **Gutenberg-Richter analysis** to better understand the distribution and frequency of seismic events.

-These enhancements will make the application more robust for internal development, streamline workflows, and provide more accurate analyses of seismic data.
+These enhancements will make the application more robust for internal development, streamline workflows, and provide more accurate analyses of seismic data in microearthquake monitoring.

 ---